SwissDataScienceCenter/renku/docs/reference/templates.rst

 create a new project.
 You can specify multiple templates in the same repository.
 Each of them requires an entry with the following parameters:

-* ``id`` (instead of ``folder`` which is deprecated): the target directory inside the repository where the template files are stored.
+* ``id``: the target directory inside the repository where the template files are stored.
   You must use a different id/directory for each template.
+Note that this field was called ``folder`` previously which is deprecated now.
+You can still use ``folder`` but when validating your templates, you'll get a warning to replace it with ``id``.
 * ``name``: a short user-friendly name.
 * ``description``: a brief description of your template.
 This will be presented to the user when choosing between templates.